 At the time, this was not called “The Workprint” it was called “The Director’s Cut” and was, to my certain knowledge, the first time anyone had ever used that term.

 Scott eventually came out and said “No, that’s not my cut of the film, that’s the workprint.
 THIS is my original cut of the film…” and the Director’s Cut was released in theaters.
-I got to see it in 70mm at a theater in Long Beach and while the experience was astonishing…possibly no movie, including Lawrence of Arabia, needs to be seen on the big screen more…this actual version of the movie wasn’t that different from the theatrical release.
+I got to see it in 70mm at a theater in Long Beach and while the experience was astonishing…at least equal to seeing Lawrence of Arabia or 2001 on the big screen…this actual version of the movie wasn’t that different from the theatrical release.
 Sure, there was no voice-over, there was no happy ending, and there was the Unicorn Sequence, but apart from that, it was essentially the same.
 Nothing like as radical a departure as the Workprint.

 When I got a DVD player in 1997, this and the Fifth Element were the first movies I bought.
 As with Laser Disc before it, Blade Runner was the movie people used to take the new digital format for a spin.
 Put it through it’s paces.
 See how much better it could look than video tape.
 It was the Dark Side of the Moon of digital video players.

 I learned about the 5-disc edition of the film somewhere around 2001, when it was originally timed to come out to mark the 20th anniversary of the original.
 But problems securing the rights prevented its release.
 In the meantime, we got a pretty good documentary from the BBC: On The Edge of Blade Runner.